MikaelEngvall/MikaelEngvall/README.md

 ###

 I'm a passionate full-stack developer specializing in Java, with experience in JavaScript, React, Node.js, Bootstrap, and styled components.
-Currently, I'm honing my skills and gaining real-world experience through an internship at [Sprinta AB](https://sprinta.se).
+I had the opportunity to hone my skills and gain real-world experience through an internship at [Sprinta AB](https://sprinta.se).

 ## About Me